-Secretary of the Wisconsin Department of Administration or designee.
-George Lightbourn, Secretary, Department of Administration NOTE: SWIB publishes its annual report for the fiscal year ending June 30 and a separate list of investments that include the WRS.
-To receive a copy of either publication by mail call (608) 266-2381 or visit the SWIB website at www.swib.state.wi.us.
+Note: SWIB publishes its annual report for the fiscal year ending June 30 and a separate list of investments that include the WRS assets.
+To receive a copy of either publication by mail, call (608) 266-2381 or e-mail info@swib.state.wi.us.
+To view it online, visit SWIB's Internet site at www.swib.state.wi.us.